Documentation Index

 Queries

-You can query information on the blockchain usinghyperpaxd query (short hyperpaxd q).
+You can query information on the blockchain usingevmosd query (short evmosd q).
 To view the account balances by its

 address stored in the bank module, use: